netxms/netxms-doc/admin/event-processing.rst

 Event Processing Policy
 =======================

-Actions taken by event processor for any specific event determined by set of rules called :guilabel:`Event Processing Policy`.
+Actions taken by event processor for any specific event are determined by a set of rules called :guilabel:`Event Processing Policy`.

 .. figure:: _images/event_processing_policy.png

    Event Processing Policy Screen

-Every rule has two parts - a matching part (called :guilabel:`Condition` in the rule configuration dialog), which determines if the rule is appropriate for the current event, and an action part, which determines actions to be taken for matched events.
+Every rule has two parts - matching part (called :guilabel:`Condition` in the rule configuration dialog), which determines if the rule is appropriate for the current event, and action part, which determines actions to be taken for matched events.

-Each event passes through all rules in the policy, so if it matches to more than one rule, actions specified in all matched rules will be executed.
+Each event passes through all rules in the policy, so if it matches more than one rule, actions specified in all matched rules will be executed.
 You can change this behavior by setting Stop Processing flag for the rule.
 If this flag is set and rule matched, processing of current event will be stopped.

 You can create and modify :guilabel:`Event Processing Policy` using :guilabel:`Event Processing Policy Editor`.
 To access the :guilabel:`Event Processing Policy Editor` window, press ``F4`` or select :menuselection:`Tools --> Event Processing Policy` menu.

-To create event policy right click on entry before or after witch new Event Processing Policy should appear and select :guilabel:`Insert before` or :guilabel:`Insert after`.
+To create event policy right click on entry before or after which new Event Processing Policy should appear and select :guilabel:`Insert before` or :guilabel:`Insert after`.
 Drag and drop can be used for rule reorganization.

 .. figure:: _images/epp_entity_menue.png

   Edit buttons

 To edit Event Processing Policy, filter or action click on icon in right corner of an entry, it will open general properties of Event Processing Policy.

 .. figure:: _images/epp_edit_button.png